-FTB appealed the numerous errors made by the district court, including that FTB should have been afforded discretionary-function immunity; Hyatt's tort claims failed as a matter of law; the district court made prejudicial evidentiary and instructional errors; and other errors.
+FTB appealed the district court's numerous errors, including that FTB should have been afforded discretionary function immunity; Hyatt's tort claims failed as a matter of law; the district court made prejudicial evidentiary and instructional errors; and other errors.
 In an opinion entered on September 18, 2014, this Court affirmed in part and reversed in part.
 See 2014 Opinion, 335 P.3d at 157.